 - Location: 211 E Main St, Ventura, CA 93001

-I walked straight into the chapel since that is the main attraction here.
-The chapel itself is almost 90% original so it is pretty awesome to see since many of the missions have been recreated and fixed.
+I walked straight into the chapel since that was the main attraction here.
+The chapel is almost 90% original, so it is pretty awesome to see since many of the mission’s chapels have been recreated.

-The chapel is not as gaudy as some of the other ones, especially those that I saw on this section of the drive.
-I enjoyed that it had a more simple vibe though and it was beautiful.
+The chapel is not as flashy as some of the other ones, especially those that I saw on this section of the drive.
+I enjoyed that it had a more simple vibe, and it was really beautiful.

-The courtyard also has a few statues dedicated to the priests that have worked here and a statue of Mary.
+The courtyard also has a couple of statues dedicated to the priests that have worked here and a statue of Mary.

-There is a nice bubbling fountain in the middle as well.
+There is a lovely bubbling fountain in the middle as well.

-Lastly, there is a statue of Father Junípero Serra which is a staple of the missions I have been to.
+Lastly, there is a statue of Father Junípero Serra, which is a staple of the missions I have visitied.

-Also of note, I found it interesting that many of the missions were olive or wine producers and this one is no different.
-They have a very small exhibit dedicated to this.
+Also of note, I found it interesting that many of the missions were olive or wine producers, and this one was no different.
+They have a tiny exhibit dedicated to this.
 After exploring a little more to photograph the flowers and courtyard, I headed out.
-This is certainly one of the more beautiful missions but not one that you need that much time to see.
+This is undoubtedly one of the more beautiful missions but not one that you need that much time to see.

-Do be sure to also to head out to the front and see the missions exterior as it is gorgeous and it is easy to forget about it, depending on where you parked.
+Do be sure also to see the exterior of the mission as it is gorgeous, and it is easy to forget about it, depending on where you parked.